Agents (Runs & VCS)

 , where RAM is the amount of RAM allocated for a container and concurrency is how many parallel runs are required.
 For example, if two concurrent runs are needed, then the sizing should be 1024MB RAM.
 Free RAM is the main factor with agents, always ensure there is enough allocated for the OS to continue to run as well.
 Each agent currently has a max of five concurrent runs.

 Agent pools are created at the account scope and assigned to workspaces.
-To create a pool, go to the account scope, click create agent pool, select VCS or Runs, and then follow the in-app instructions:
+To create a pool, go to the account scope, expand the inventory menu, and click agent pools. select VCS or Runs, and then follow the in-app instructions:

 Run Agent Configuration: